OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/travis.rst

         - $HOME/miniconda
         - $HOME/miniconda/lib/python$PY/site-packages/pyoptsparse

-Later in your .travis.yml file, you need to check for a cached version before you installed.
+Later in your .travis.yml file, you need to check for a cached version before you install, or don't install an item.
 Read the comments for some not-so-intuitive news on what caching does the first time through.

 .. code-block::